 Today, we still know very little about how these reactions proceed.
 For example, the catalytic converter in automobiles was developed to convert harmful exhaust gases, such as carbon monoxide (CO) and nitric oxides (NOx), into less harmful or inert gases, such as carbon dioxide (CO2), oxygen gas (O2), and nitrogen gas (N2).
 The catalytic converter was developed through empirical data, instead of a fundamental understanding of the chemical reactions involved.

 One reason why chemical reactions are poorly understood on metal catalysts is that during reaction conditions, numerous individual reactions can occur simultaneously on the surface of the catalyst, each at different stages along the reaction pathway.
-Dr. LaRue’s research interests are aimed at isolating specific steps of the reaction pathway in order to understand the most fundamental processes that occur during these important chemical reactions.
+Projects in the LaRue Catalysis Research Lab are aimed at isolating specific steps of the reaction pathway in order to understand the most fundamental processes that occur during these important chemical reactions.

-His current projects involve using ultrafast optical techniques, x-ray spectroscopy, and Raman spectroscopy to probe the elementary steps of chemical reactions with the goal of learning how to create more efficient catalysts for the challenges of tomorrow.
+Current projects involve using Raman spectroscopy, x-ray spectroscopies, and ultrafast spectroscopies to probe the elementary steps of chemical reactions with the goal of learning how to create more efficient catalysts for the challenges of tomorrow.

 Raman spectroscopy is a technique that uses the inelastic scattering of light to provide information about bond energies for the reactants, intermediates, and products involved during chemical reactions.

-Femtosecond lasers can be used to pump (excite) a chemical reaction on a catalyst all at once.
-Time-resolved snapshots of specific processes can then be probed using Raman spectroscopy, X-ray spectroscopy, or mass spectrometery as the reaction proceeds down the reaction pathways.
+Femtosecond lasers can be used probe reactions on ultrafast timescales (10E-15 seconds).
+In these techniques, a femtosecond laser is used to pump (excite) a chemical reaction on a catalyst all at once.
+Time-resolved snapshots of specific processes can then be probed using different spectroscopic techniques (Raman spectroscopy, x-ray spectroscopies, sum-frequency generation (SFG)) as the reaction proceeds down the reaction pathways.
+The reaction products and their kinetic energy distributions can be probed using time-of-flight mass spectrometry.
 Piecing together these snapshots, we can obtain an understanding of the step-by-step processes that occur on the surface of catalysts.